Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

 \subsection{Translational symmetry}

-We exploit data symmetry as prior knowledge to design an efficient QML model.
-The target of sp-QCNN is translationally symmetric data, which is represented by a density matrix $\rho_i$ with the following property:
+In the sp-QCNN, we exploit data symmetry as prior knowledge to design an efficient QML model.
+The target of the sp-QCNN is translationally symmetric data, which is represented by a density matrix $\rho_i$ with the following property:

 where $T$ is the translation operator by one qubit (e.g., $T\ket{100\cdots}=\ket{010\cdots}$).
-The most relevant field for sp-QCNN application is condensed matter physics, in which translationally symmetric materials such as solids are the largest research topic~\cite{Bauer2020-uk}.
-In Sec.~\ref{sec: app}, we will demonstrate that sp-QCNN can detect the quantum phases of translationally symmetric many-body states.
+The most relevant field for the application of sp-QCNN is condensed matter physics, in which translationally symmetric materials such as solids are the largest research topic~\cite{Bauer2020-uk, Arovas2022-ed, Yan2011-df}.
+In Sec.~\ref{sec: app}, we will demonstrate that the sp-QCNN can detect the quantum phases of translationally symmetric many-body states.

-To ensure the equivalence of outputs in the parallel computation, we also impose translational symmetry on each of the convolutional and fully connected layers, whose unitary is denoted by $V_i$, as follows:
+To ensure the equivalence of outputs in parallel computation of sp-QCNN, we also impose translational symmetry on each of the convolutional and fully connected layers, whose unitary is denoted by $V_i$, as follows: